mssalemi/Final/README.md

 Team Component
 - Plaseholder images

-User Component
+Other Component
-- Placeholder imgs
+- Placeholder imgs everywhere

 Other
 - need some sort of way to update state when i update the database
 - user id to local storeage

 Home Page
-- Your Teams
+- Your Teams ✅
-- Your Leagues
+- Your Leagues  ✅
 -  Upcoming Games
+- go to user page ✅
+- loggout ✅  need love, add confirm step ❌

 ## Completed so Far